ProvableHQ/leo/documentation/getting_started/ide.md

 ### Cursor

 [Cursor](https://www.cursor.com/) reuses the VSCode extension surface.
-The Leo client is implemented and pending publication to [Open VSX](https://open-vsx.org/); once published, install it from Cursor's Extensions panel by searching for "Leo".
+The Leo client is implemented and pending publication to [Open VSX](https://open-vsx.org/).
+Once published, install it from Cursor's Extensions panel by searching for "Leo".
 Progress is tracked in [leo-lsp-clients#10](https://github.com/ProvableHQ/leo-lsp-clients/issues/10).

 ### Google Antigravity